The major recent changes in the Italian tax rules that occurred in the last 12 months are the following:

 Tax credit for advertising campaigns and for training expenses

-Relevant changes have been introduced on different matters such as e-invoicing obligations, broader application of the split payment, reduction of timeline to deduct input VAT and postponement of the VAT rates increase.
+Relevant changes have been introduced on different matters, such as electronic invoicing obligations, broader application of the split payment, reduction of timeline to deduct input VAT, and postponement of the VAT rates increase.